aeternity/protocol/epoch/api/channels_api_usage.md

   | timeouts | object | the maximum lenght of time waiting for the other party to respond in the different states| No | No |
   | minimum_depth | integer | the minimum amount of blocks to be mined | No | No |

-  `responder`'s port and host pair must be reachable from `initator` network so unless participants are part of a LAN, they should be exposed to the internet as described [here](../../epoch/api/README.md).
+  `responder`'s port and host pair must be reachable from `initiator` network so unless participants are part of a LAN, they should be exposed to the internet as described [here](../../epoch/api/README.md).